 Adding Icons To Images

 To add an icon to your new image, select the icon section from the left blue marked menu.

-Here, you will find an extremely large library of icons that are categorised for easy access.
+Here, you will find an extremely large library of icons that are categorized for easy access.

-In the above search bar, enter a keyword, phrase or a name (brand etc.).
+In the above search bar, enter a keyword, phrase, or name (brand, etc.).
 The stencil icon library will show you the most relevant results.

 For this tutorial, I have entered the keyword “tutorial” in the icon search bar and the library shows me some of the best icons I could just drag and drop into my image.

-The icon was black in colour so, I selected the icons and customized it with the lime blue color by picking it from the color palette.
+The icon was black in color so, I selected the icons and customized it with the lime blue color by picking it from the color palette.

-Every icon you select is resizeable and can be painted in any color.
+Every icon you select is resizable and can be painted in any color.

 Preview The Image